GILT-Forum/TM-Mgmt-Best-Practices/best-practices.md

 reducing the number of TMs leveraged is a recommended practice due to quality and performance concerns.
 Consult with your TMS provider for guidance.

-It is not recommended\* to update to multiple TMs after translation.
+**It is not recommended** to update to multiple TMs after translation.

-It is recommended\* to have a structured approach to managing TMs, otherwise cleanup efforts are not as effective.
+**It is recommended** to have a structured approach to managing TMs, otherwise cleanup efforts are not as effective.

+---

-**Group TM Considerations**
+ℹ️ **Group TM Considerations**

 Many TMS allow you to reference other TMs in order to maximize the leverage potential of your corpus.
 Most TMS allow you to apply penalties to any leverage you get from reference TMs, in order to ensure the content appears as a fuzzy match requiring review, before being committed to the write-to TM.
-Consider the options below.
+Consider the options below:

 - **Leverage from TMs with length restrictions?**\
   *Translations may be compromised by the screen limitations or UI